-Angus Lapsley was appointed as Director for Defence, International Security and South East Europe at the Foreign & Commonwealth Office (FCO) in September 2017.
+Angus Lapsley was the Director for Defence, International Security and South East Europe at the Foreign & Commonwealth Office (FCO) from 2017 until 2019.

 Angus joined the UK Civil Service in 1991, working in the Department of Health and then the UK Representation to the European Union, before serving as the Home Affairs Private Secretary.